| | |

 Green Leaf Cafe

-Our favourite vegan-friendly cafe in Amed.
-It sits right on the sand at Jemeluk bay and does a decent crepe!
-It’s also a nice place for fresh juice and to watch the free divers coming and going.
+It turned out to be my favourite vegan-friendly cafe in Amed.
+It’s right on the sand at Jemeluk Bay and serves decent crepes.
+It’s also a nice place for fresh juice and to watch the free divers come and go.

 Rimba Cafe

-We loved this cafe for breakfast smoothie bowls and turned out to be one of the better breakfast places in Amed.
+I loved this cafe for breakfast smoothie bowls, and it turned out to be one of the better breakfast places in Amed.
 It’s right in the centre of town and easy to get to, the staff are really nice too.

 See You Again Cafe